July 8, 2026

 You can imagine.
 A new construction or major renovation often means thorough insulation of the envelope, large windows that let in lots of light, etc...
 All important things but have you also thought about limiting overheating of your building?

 Good insulation is obviously the basis for limiting energy loss.
-However, this limitation of energy loss also has some consequences in summer: after the building has been warmed up through a combination of the sun and large windows, it is difficult for the heat to leave the building again.
+However, this reduction in energy loss also has some consequences in summer: after the building has been warmed up through a combination of the sun and large windows, it is difficult for the heat to leave the building again.
 With this reason, it is extremely important to protect your building (new construction or renovation) from overheating.

 Preventing overheating

 To prevent overheating of your building, Ingenium will mainly work to avoid active cooling.
-These passive alternatives are preferred since they are a lot more energy-friendly and sustainable than active cooling.
+These passive alternatives are preferred as they are a lot more energy-friendly and sustainable than active cooling.

-Despite the need for summer comfort simulation, there are already some assumptions that are best considered at the design stage.
+Despite the need for summer comfort simulation, there are already some principles that it is best to consider already in the design phase.
 These principles are based on the principle of Quadras Energetica and are as follows:

 1. First, the demand for cooling must be reduced as much as possible.